pingcap/docs/enable-tls-between-clients-and-servers.md

 All the files specified by the parameters are in PEM (Privacy Enhanced Mail) format.
 Currently, TiDB does not support the import of a password-protected private key, so it is required to provide a private key file without a password.
 If the certificate or private key is invalid, the TiDB server starts as usual, but the client cannot connect to the TiDB server through a TLS connection.

-If the certificate parameters are correct, TiDB outputs `mysql protocol server secure connection is enabled` to the logs on "INFO" level when started.
+If the certificate parameters are correct, TiDB outputs `mysql protocol server secure connection is enabled` to the logs on `"INFO"` level when started.

 ## Configure the MySQL client to use TLS connections

 The client of MySQL 5.7 or later versions attempts to establish a TLS connection by default.
-If the server does not support encrypted connections, it automatically returns to unencrypted connections.
+If the server does not support TLS connections, it automatically returns to unencrypted connections.
 The client of MySQL earlier than version 5.7 uses the non-TLS connections by default.

 You can change the connection behavior of the client using the following `--ssl-mode` parameters: